PatriciaBalboaKIT/Understanding-Disclosure-Risk-in-Differential-Privacy/README.md

 ```bash
 conda activate wb
 ```
 Each attack (MIA, AIA, DRA) has its own folder with the scripts `mnist_script.sh` and `fashion_script.sh` to run the attack on the respective dataset.
-Each script takes about 5 days to execute.
+Each script takes about 4 days to execute with GPU acceleration.

 To run an attack, from the top-level project directory run
 ```bash